openremote/documentation/docs/user-guide/gateways-and-devices/mqtt-gateway-api.md

 ![image](img/mqtt-gateway-communication-flow.png)

 The MQTT Gateway API offers a comprehensive suite of device management controls and event subscriptions.
-It is designed to enable users and developers to create their own custom IoT gateways that are tailored to their specific situations and use cases, facilitating communication over MQTT.
+It is designed to enable users and developers to create their own custom IoT gateways that are tailored to their specific situations and use cases.

 ## Authentication
 Authentication requires a 'Service User' username and secret, using the standard MQTT username and password mechanism to connect to the OpenRemote MQTT Broker.